IsaacS2/cs426_Sanchez_Isaac_Asgn5/README.md

 ### Isaac Addition
 Isaac added a toon-like shader to the boxes and table of the room, to give these environmental surfaces more prominence so that the player knows to use their verticality to their advantage.
 Isaac also added the introductory dialogue to the start menu, to expand on the setting.
 In terms of making the game easier, the human’s size was lowered, boxes were lowered to make them easier to jump on, and the trajectory angle has been given a new feature of being able to turn it separately from the mask with the Q/E keys.
 This allows the player to turn the angle and have the camera at a better view for seeing where they will land.
 In addition, the trajectory angle now updates with the current charged force of the player, for more accurate shots.
 Finally, the mask model has been updated with a custom model made in blender, so that users correlate the character with a mask.

+# For Assignment 9, we implemented bug fixes and feedback from beta testing to create the finished build seen in Asgn9MaskMayhemPublicDemo.zip.
+Download, unzip the folder, and run the "Mask Mayhem" executable to play the game.
+Enjoy!